CagriCatik/RRT-MPC/docs/usage_pipeline.md

 same `(PlanResult, states)` tuple as before.
 The `PipelineResult` object exposes the plan, intermediate artifacts and the tracked state history.

+Wrap simulations in `with configure_logging(...):` blocks or call `configure_logging(logging.DEBUG)` for verbose traces when debugging.
+The orchestrator logs stage durations and the controller reports progress at regular intervals, making notebook execution as observable as the CLI.

 ## Headless Rendering

 Set `viz.backend: "Agg"` in the configuration or call